 Bangkok has two airports, Suvarnabhumi and the much smaller Don Mueang Airport.
 Suvarnabhumi is the international airport of Bangkok, while Don Mueang flies mainly domestic routes and to some nearby countries.
 Suvarnabhumi has the Airport Link Connection, which means there’s a BTS connection between the airport and Phaya Thai BTS Station with six stops in total.

 International airport Suvarnabhumi

 For many tourists, the Airport Link and the good old taxi are the most common ways to get to or from the airport.
 Unfortunately, Don Mueang doesn’t have this luxury yet.
-The most common way to get to Don Mueang is by taking a taxi from Mo Chit BTS to the airport.
+The most common way to get to Don Mueang is by taking a taxi or bus from Mo Chit BTS to the airport.
 Here are some of the most frequently asked questions about these airports:

 How to get from Suvarnabhumi to Khao San Road?